zac-heisey/murray-lampert/_featured-projects/wise-point-loma-home-remodel.md

 Our most recent project is currently underway in Point Loma!
 This is a total home renovation featuring a [Point Loma kitchen remodel](/kitchen-remodeling-point-loma), [room addition](/room-additions-point-loma), and more.

-Check back for more images, videos, and other updates as this project progresses!
+Check back for more images, videos, and other updates as this project comes together!